post-programming/post-programming/packages/draw-cloud/README.md

 ### Can you Babel this?
 * draw.io dynamic Browser Object Model (BOM)
-* Helm and wrangler command line calls static Browser Object Model (BOM)
+* Helm and wrangler command line APIs static Browser Object Model (BOM)
 * Interconnections between them are then mapped

 # Usage